will need access to a computer and the internet to enter your items

 You will also be able to print a Donation Report at the end of the

-sale, which will list items that didn't sell and the full value (not
+sale, which will list items that didn't sell at the full value (not

-the half price value) so you can print and file that with your taxes.
+the half price value) so you can print that report to file with your

 not check the Discount box if you plan to pick it up if it does not